RishiDarkDevil/IGR-Phase-INR/README.md

 ### Preliminary Results

 Because of computational constraints and availability of only the Colab Enviornment, I could only test it for smaller training duration and network size.
 (For more details check the [Implementation Paper](https://www.researchgate.net/publication/370214904_Implicit_Neural_Representation_with_PHASE_Implementation)).
-Below are some preliminary results after just 1000 epochs each for the vanilla PHASE and PHASE with Fourier Feature implementation,
+Below are some preliminary results after just 1000 epochs each for the vanilla PHASE (left), PHASE with Fourier Feature (right) implementation and target mesh (middle)

 <p align="center">
   <img src="prelim-res.png"/>